johnandersen777/johnandersen777.github.io/content/posts/the_new_covenants_path_to_the_nameless_divine.md

 ---

-Follow God's message of loving one another and the rock you live on.
-I tell you this as directly as my idiomatic patterns of writing let me, because I may be on the way out health wise.
+Follow God's message of love.
 It's important that you know your Mutually Assured Victory is forthcoming.
 Do not let anyone or anything divide you or stop you from being good to one another, not your religion, not nothing.
 Yes Christianity is a "religion" to some, but it's really just a message, be good to one another and everything will work out.
 You've got an omnipresent "lady luck" rooting for you which is God who is beyond description (God has no name: Gospel of Truth, etc.).
-Kick-starting that luck en masse only requires that we stop following messages that are not aligned with the message of being good to one another and the Earth.
+Kick-starting that luck en masse only requires that we stop following messages that are not aligned with the message of being good to one another.